ghc-proposals/ghc-proposals/proposals/0000-ghc-extensions.rst

     and removes these extensions

     * (none yet)

-* In order to gather data on the criterium “widespread usage”, the secretary creates a tally of which extensions are used how often on Hackage.

-* In order to gather data on the criterium “community support”, the secretary runs a public poll on a suitable platform for one week where anyone can vote in favor or against the inclusion of a given extension, or points the committee to a suitable existing survey result.

 * Within two weeks of the start of the process, every committee member is expected to send an initial list of which extensions they expect to be in